FrostSpades/ctf-writeups/texsawctf-2025/pwn/ez_ROP.md

 ### Leaking Libc

 In order to leak libc, we can try to print the address of `__libc_start_main` in the .got table through a write instruction.
-In order to write from this address into stdout, we need to set `RAX` to 1, while also setting `RSI` to this address.
+In order to write from the .got table to stdout, we need to set `RAX` to 1 (the fd for stdout), while also setting `RSI` to the address of the .got table.

 The only way we can control the `RSI` value is by popping `RBP`.
 Then `RBP - 0x20` gets inserted into `RCX`.
-And then `RCX` gets inserted into `RBP`.
-However, when this happens, `RAX` gets set to 0.
+And then finally, `RCX` gets inserted into `RBP`.
+However, when this happens, `RAX` also gets set to 0.

 ![image](https://github.com/user-attachments/assets/23802baa-22a5-4195-9f61-f2c947d653d7)

-This means that we need to set RSI before we can set RAX to 1.
+This means that we need to set the `RSI` value before we can set RAX to 1.
 So if we set RSI to `0x403fc8` (the location of the .got entry) and then try to read in 1 byte in order to set RAX to 1, our registers before the syscall will look like the following:
 ```
 RAX => 0         # Read ID